Faculty and Staff:

 Jonathan Estey, Special Education

-Jonathan has taught students math, debate, and study skills at SLA, as well as advocating for students with disabilities, since 2015.
-He has wanted to work here ever since he first made a site visit while working on his PA teacher certification.
-He coaches SLA’s nationally-recognized Speech & Debate Team.
+Jonathan is in his fourth year teaching students math, coaching Speech and Debate, and advocating for the civil rights of students with disabilities at SLA.
+He has wanted to work here ever since he first made a site visit as a graduate student!
+He coaches the award-winning SLA Speech & Debate Team after school.
 Before coming to SLA, Jonathan spent three years as a special education teacher and Speech & Debate coach at Hood River Valley High School in the beautiful town of Hood River, Oregon; he has also spent time teaching English as a foreign language at Chestnut Hill College and in Pohang, South Korea (네, 한국아 조금 하세요), teaching chess to adults and children, camp counseling, and work-trading on organic farms.
-Jonathan has led presentations and trainings on such diverse subjects as test prep strategies, special education law and diploma options, peer-to-peer teaching in ESL, interpreting IEP modifications, and questioning gender in the classroom.
 He earned his BA in History from Swarthmore College and his Master’s of Special Education from the University of Oregon, as well as his TEFL certificate from the Boston Language Institute.
-After additional study at Arcadia University, he holds teaching credentials in Math, Social Studies, French, Speech & Communication, and Special Education.
-Jonathan grew up in the Great State of Rhode Island, of which he is very proud.
-Jonathan is a vegan, but he’s not judgy about it.
-In his (limited) free time, Jonathan loves backpacking, plants, fungi, running, ultimate, chess & other board games, volleyball, languages, cats AND dogs, and cooking.
-Jonathan bikes to school from his beloved West Philly.
+After additional study at Arcadia University, he holds teaching credentials in Mathematics, Special Education, Social Studies, French, and Communications.
+He just bought a house (!!!) in West Philly and loves it.

 Beth Menasion, Special Education